SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 ## Query Variables

 The plugin supports dashboard variables for query to provide a more dynamic approach to dashboard.
+[Setup] (#setup-id)

 To configure query variables, go to `Dashboard Settings` (using cord wheel icon on top right corner), and select `Variables` tab.